eaudeweb/meetings-registration-tool/README.rst

 For accurate _remote_addr_ values, please insert the correct header in VHOST file.
 See https://stackoverflow.com/questions/45260132/docker-get-users-real-ip for example.

 2. Error logging is made with Sentry.io.
-Get client key from https://sentry.io/[organisation]/[project]/settings/keys/ and inserted into settings.py file.
+Get client key from https://sentry.io/[organisation]/[project]/settings/keys/ and set the value of SENTRY_DSN from settings.py file.

     SENTRY_DSN='https://xxx@sentry.io/232313'